vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Because **life is the self-directing, self-replicating, and self-improving so stationarity or uniformity would be against that**, and so from this a concept of a central one god would be expected.
 People find it easier to relate to and follow other people, so it is simpler to understand a god as a person.
 Notice [David Deutsch's conjecture and criticism](https://x.com/DavidDeutschOxf/status/1195469457088487424?s=20) (Popper, Xenophanes) and points on disobedience necessity for creation of an AGI.

-Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the New Testament Bible’s exposure of [the scapegoat mechanism (e.g. Leviticus 16:21-22)](https://www.biblegateway.com/passage/?search=Leviticus%2016%3A21-22&version=NIV) in that Divinity takes side of the victim forcing self-reflection and thought independent of crowds?
+Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the New Testament Bible’s exposure of the scapegoat mechanism (e.g., Leviticus 16:21-22) in that Divinity takes the side of the victim, forcing self-reflection and independence though from the crowds?
 Does this shortcut mimetic conflicts, and so is necessary for complex societies?

 Had **Soviet Russia collapsed**, partially because ruling communism attempted to remove religion with their materialist view, but itself had lower birthrates, and so the demographics eventually shifted towards people who grew up in non-communist communities, which eventually rejected communism causing the union to collapse?
 Look at [the chart of the Russian birthrates plummeting after 1910](https://www.statista.com/statistics/1033851/fertility-rate-russia-1840-2020/), which coincides with the Russian Revolution.
 Note that Lenin had no children, Stalin had 3, Khrushchev (de-Stalinization) had 5, Brezhnev (neo-Stalinist) had 2.
 The problem with this theory is that if everything stayed the same and the higher birth rates were passed to the next generation, we would see an increase in fertility later.
 However, that is not what the chart shows.
 On the other hand, the culture has changed in the West at the same time, so I don't have an answer.